 - Balance stance: Stand with feet together, and while grasping onto a sturdy piece of furniture or chair for balance, place one foot directly in front of the other, heel to toe, keeping the feet in a straight line as though walking on a balance beam or tightrope.
 Hold for 30 seconds, and then switch feet.
 To make the exercise a little more challenging, try without holding onto the chair for support, and eventually, add in small hand weights.

 - Farmer’s walk: Stand with feet in line with the hips, and a small weight in each hand, with arms held down to the sides and palms facing your body.
 With head lifted and spine straight, walk for 30 seconds, or as long as possible, and then turn and go the opposite way.
 More weight can be added to intensify the exercise, which will also help strengthen the hands.

 Make certain to always check with the older adult’s physician before starting or changing any fitness regimen.

 Contact our knowledgeable aging care team for additional resources and exercise recommendations, and for a companion to make exercise more fulfilling!
-Feel free to reach us any time at 913-440-4209 to learn more about our top-rated elder care services in Kansas City and the surrounding areas.
+Feel free to reach us any time at 913-440-4209 to learn more about our top-rated in home care Overland Park and the surrounding communities.